There are ghosts on the Stanley Hotel ghost tour, and I experienced them first hand.

 Except it wasn’t a dark and stormy night.
 In fact, it was broad daylight when we visited the Stanley Hotel in Estes Park, Colorado.

 Best known as the inspiration for Stephen King’s The Shining, The Stanley Hotel has a few ghost stories of its own that they like to tell.
-While Madison and I originally wanted to take the Night Spirt Tour at the Stanley Hotel, we booked pretty late (like, the night before late), and there were no spots left.
+While Madison and I originally wanted to take the Night Spirit Tour at the Stanley Hotel, we booked pretty late (like, the night before late), and there were no spots left.
+Thankfully, there are several different Stanley Hotel tours.
 So we compromised and took the daytime Historic Stanley Tour, with expectations that there would be significantly less ghosts.

 Boy, were we wrong.
 But I’ll get to that later.